Updated on July 19, 2022

 }

-This service is pretty much the same as task service.
+This service is pretty much the same as a task service.

-Now open our gantt.component.ts.
+Now open our “gantt.component.ts“.
 We should add TaskService and LinkService to our component.
-At first, add necessary imports for our services:
+Firstly, add the necessary imports for our services:

-Also we should add providers property to @Component decorator argument:
+Also, we should add the providers property to the @Component decorator argument:

-It tells angular to create fresh instance of our services when it creates new GanttComponent.
+It tells angular to create fresh instances of our services when it creates a new GanttComponent.
 So, our component can use those services to get tasks and links.

-Now, we can inject our services to the component.
+Now, we can inject our services into the component.
 For this purpose, add the following constructor to GanttComponent class:

 gantt.init(this.ganttContainer.nativeElement);